romeo4934/squads-mpl/README.md

 solana config set --keypair ~/.config/solana/id.json

-- make spending limit with a member and a create key
 - pause all spending limits (pause with 1 and unpause methods with signature)
 - rename primary member and admin revoker
 - create a special method to remove member calling multisaig.remove_member